Darkwood Dub: Band formation, first recordings (1988–1991)

 The band was formed in autumn of 1988, originally with an intention of playing a combination of reggae and noise music, in the lineup consisting of two drummers (playing the same drum kit), two bassists, a vocalist and a rhythm machine.
-The inspiration for the name the came from the Italian comic book Zagor, whose titular character lives in the forest named Darkwood.
+The inspiration for the name came from the Italian comic book Zagor, whose titular character lives in the forest named Darkwood.
 After several years and many personnel changes, the default lineup became Vladimir Jerić "Vlidi" (guitar), Bojan Drobac "Bambi" (guitar), Dejan Vučetić "Vuča" (vocals), Milorad Ristić "Miki" (bass guitar) and Lav Bratuša (drums).

 The band had their first live appearances at the Belgrade Students' Cultural Centre in May 1991.
 During the same year, the band released their first recordings, the tracks "Veliki duh" ("The Great Spirit") and "Srećna glava" ("Happy Head"), on the Nova Aleksandrija record label various artists compilation Želim jahati do ekstaze (I Want to Ride to Ecstasy), also featuring the bands Presing, Kazna Za Uši, Klajberi and Euforija.
 The release immediately became a rarity since all the records were printed in Zagreb where, due to the outbreak of the Yugoslav Wars, remained to be sold in Croatia only.